 Maria-Jose Fernandez: Maria Jose (MJ) Fernandez joins us from Dominican Republic.
 She is an outdoor educator with experience in Latin America, the United States and Europe.
 She has worked as a backpacking instructor and history teacher in the mountains of Colorado and has sailed with SEA Semester for 3-years in a variety of roles both on deck and in the classroom.
 Most recently she has focused her work on Diversity, Equity, and Inclusion and is currently working on her Master’s at the Harvard Graduate School of Education on Diversity, Equity, and Inclusion in Outdoor Education.

-Nicolas Hardisty: Nic holds BA and MA degrees in history, focused on African American and Colonial Atlantic histories.
+Nicolas Hardisty: Nic (he, him, his) holds BA and MA degrees in history, focused on African American and Colonial Atlantic histories.
 He has presented articles at numerous academic conferences throughout the United States.
 He previously worked with youth in the foster care and juvenile justice systems for a local non-profit, where he helped develop an award-winning experiential education initiative designed to give current and former foster youth employment opportunities while increasing relational competency.
 He collaborated on developing the program’s research/assessment materials, the 16-week course curriculum, and was a program instructor.
 He also served as the coordinator for Rhode Island College’s Rhode Island State House Tour Project, a semester-long immersive learning program for college students.
-In addition to Tall Ships America, Nicolas is co-authoring a book on vicarious trauma, is a co-founder of the academic collective Global Empire & Resistance Scholarship, and periodically works as an adjunct instructor of history Rhode Island College and Community College of Rhode Island.
+In addition to Tall Ships America, Nicolas is co-authoring a book on vicarious trauma, is a co-founder of the academic collective Global Empire & Resistance Scholarship, and periodically works as an adjunct instructor of history at Rhode Island College and Community College of Rhode Island.
 He lives and works on traditional Narragansett and Wampanoag land.

 Phil von Hemert: Phil was raised in Philadelphia and worked at a summer camp for underserved boys from Harlem, Bedford-Stuyvesant and Jersey City for two summers.
 He was a Vista Volunteer in Chicago and Milwaukee and a consultant to ACTION after university.
 Phil worked for two heavy equipment manufacturers, the second as President, and owned and managed a small equipment distributor until he retired and joined the Piscataqua Maritime Association in Portsmouth, NH.